dd9jn/rfc4880bis/rfc4880bis.md

 Attestation Key Signatures.
 To rescind all attestations, the primary key holder needs only to publish a more recent Attestation Key Signature with an empty Attested Certifications subpacket.

+#### Key Block

+(1 octet with value 0, N octets of key data)

+This subpacket MAY be used to convey key data along with a signature of class 0x00, 0x01, or 0x02.
+It MUST contain the key used to create the signature; either as the primary key or as a subkey.
+The key SHOULD contain a primary or subkey capable of encryption and the entire key must be a valid OpenPGP key including at least one User ID packet and the corresponding self-signatures.

+Implementations MUST ignore this subpacket if the first octet does not have a value of zero or if the key data does not represent a valid transferable public key.

 ### Computing Signatures